zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 !!! info "Why Reveal Period"

-    A Reveal Period is needed because DFlow auctions are first-price sealed-bid auctions (also called blind auctions where the entity with the highest bid is the winner), meaning bids are encrypted.
+    A Reveal Period is needed because DFlow auctions are first-price sealed-bid auctions, meaning bids are encrypted (also referred to as a blind auction with the winner being the highest bid).
 Because bids are submitted to DFlow validators and by definition, they will be public in the mempool, there needs to be a Reveal Period.

 #### Genesis Epoch